Sanjay Rawal

 Rawal was raised in northern California, where his father is a tomato breeder, and so Rawal was introduced to the agricultural industry at a young age.
 He began Food Chains in 2011, after witnessing the inequality in the fields of Florida.
 In March 2016, Rawal was thanked by the Bernie Sanders campaign for the licensing of related video footage used in the Sanders' advertisement titled "Tenemos Familias."
 Rawal has advocated against the power of large food monopolies and has pushed local, labor-friendly solutions to human rights abuses in the fields.

 Rawal's second short documentary film, Challenging Impossibility, premiered at the 2011 Tribeca Film Festival and played in nearly 70 more.
 It won awards at several film festivals including at the Atlanta Shortsfest.
 His first film of any kind Ocean Monk won the Best Documentary Short Award at the 2010 St. Louis International Film Festival.

 Prior to becoming a filmmaker, Rawal was deeply involved with international development and ran projects in over 40 nations.
 He worked on projects with celebrities like Wyclef Jean and Donna Karan.
 Rawal was also engaged in activism regarding peace, security, and women's issues—serving on the first men's committee for V-Day.

 Much of his work has been inspired by his spiritual teacher Sri Chinmoy and he has edited and published books by this leader—including America the Beautiful, which was read as an audiobook by Richard Dreyfuss as well as Guru Marathon, published by District Vision.

+Sanjay is also a national-class Master's long-distance runner.
+He was first in the US half-marathon championship in 2023 for the Men's 45-49 category.